Navigating Travel as the Government Reopens: Tips for a Smooth Trip

 Airports and Security Lines

-• Monitor official government websites such as State.gov (for passport and consular updates) and TSA.gov (for airport security information).
+• Consult official government websites such as State.gov (for passport and consular updates) and TSA.gov (for airport security information).

-• Consider travel insurance that covers delays, cancellations, or interruptions caused by circumstances outside your control.
+• Consider travel insurance that covers delays, cancellations, or interruptions caused by circumstances outside your control in this or any travel climate.

 Share